gregzb/SoftwareGraphicsEngine/README.md

 * Orthographic Camera - Done
 * Cube Map
   * Essentially a regular cube, but normals are inverted and texture is available on the inside.
-  * (Maybe allow using normals from OBJ file?)
+  * (Maybe allow using normals from OBJ file?) - Done
 * Gamma correction
   * Gamma correct all values related to user input and light except for non color data.
-(To power of 1/2.2, and to power of 2.2 at end)
+(To power of 1/2.2, and to power of 2.2 at end) - Half done

 ### Features I might want to add for final project:
 * MDL Support